silkyskyj/CloDDce/README.md

-A dynamic campaign engine & dynamic mission for IL-2 Sturmovik: Cliffs of Dover Blitz + Desert Wings Release (Current Version 0.6.4 04/29/2025) https://github.com/silkyskyj/il2dce/releases
+A dynamic campaign engine & dynamic mission for IL-2 Sturmovik: Cliffs of Dover Blitz + Desert Wings Release (Current Version 0.7.0 05/04/2025) https://github.com/silkyskyj/il2dce/releases

+Added:
+ - Dynamic generation of operations during mission battles, and the option to spawn groups and stationary units.
 Fixed:
- - Strict and other modes are not properly separated(Campaign).
+ - AirGroup group name generation and other minor fixes.
- - When the number of flights in a squadron changes, it is treated as a separate unit, and continuation of the state, reinfoce, etc. are not performed properly (Campaign StrictMode).
- - An error occurs if you proceed to the next step without fighting, and in StrictMode the campaign ends.

-Added:
- - some sort and filter functions to the career selection in the campaign.

 *In an existing campaign, the new settings will take effect from the next after next campaign mission.
 The next campaign mission will be created with the previous settings.